jayay777/jayay777.github.io/_posts/2024-02-19-5_Minute_Raid.md

 ---

 5 Minute Raid is a new take on the previous project Dimension Guard; an indie game project made by myself and 3 others.
-Our team decided it is a waste to simply let go of this fresh idea and let it be forgotten as a university project.
+Our team decided it was a waste to simply let go of this fresh idea and let it be forgotten as a university project.

-The general idea is the same; 3 heros team up together against another player, who takes the role of the raid boss.
+The general idea is the same; 3 heroes team up together against another player, who takes the role of the raid boss.

-The viewpoint has changed from a side-scroll platformer to a top-down view in order to diversify the gameplay.
+The viewpoint has changed from a side-scroll platformer to a top-down view to diversify the gameplay.
-The original Dimension Guards had a problem that the platformer aspect restricted the movement and tactics too much, and thus while this did make the gameplay did feel casual, there weren't a lot of viable options to give it some depth.
+The original Dimension Guards had a problem in which the platformer aspect restricted the movement and tactics too much, and thus while this did make the gameplay feel casual, there weren't a lot of viable options to give it some depth.

 Below is a very early development build test gameplay that was played with the 4 team members.
 There were many visual bugs yet to be fixed, but most of the gameplay bugs were fixed by this point.
+One of the unique aspects of the game is shown in the video: The Shielder class 'Taunt' skill.
+Since the boss is a player as well, we decided to implement taunt by making the boss only be able to see the taunter for the duration of the skill.
+This buys time for the dealers such as Magician or Ranger to safely land critical blows.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hiU3X6Vqy4c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>